HIPAA Release Form Explained [+ Free Template, State Examples & Compliance Tips]

 What is a HIPAA release form?

-A HIPAA release form, also known as a HIPAA authorization or HIPAA consent form, is a legal document signed by an individual to grant permission for their protected health information (PHI) to be used by authorized individuals at covered entities for specific purposes other than treatment, payment, and health care operations, or to be disclosed to specific individuals or entities.
+A HIPAA release form is a legal document signed by an individual to grant permission for their protected health information (PHI) to be used by authorized individuals at covered entities for specific purposes other than treatment, payment, and health care operations, or to be disclosed to specific individuals or entities.

-HIPAA has specific requirements for the content of a release form, including:
+HIPAA has specific authorization requirements governing the content of a medical release form, including:

-- Description of the information to be used and disclosed: The form must specify what specific information can be used and disclosed.
+- Description of the information to be used and disclosed: A HIPAA release of information form must specify what specific information can be used and disclosed.
 It can be broad, allowing access to all medical records, or narrow, granting access only to specific information or for a limited period.

 - The authorized person who can use or disclose the information: The form must specify who the person authorized to make the use or disclosure is.

-- To whom it can be disclosed: A release form must also specify the names of the individuals or entities to whom the authorized individual at the covered entity may disclose the information.
+- To whom it can be disclosed: A HIPAA compliant medical records release form must also specify the names of the individuals or entities to whom the authorized individual at the covered entity may disclose the information.

 - Purpose of the disclosure: In some cases, the form must specify the purpose for which the information may be used or disclosed.

-- Patient's signature: It is essential for the patient to voluntarily sign the HIPAA release form.
+- Patient's signature: It is essential for the patient to voluntarily sign the HIPAA medical records release form.
 This means that they understand what information is being shared and with whom.

 - Revocation rights: The form should include statements advising patients of their right to revoke their authorization at any time, in writing.
 This means they can stop the sharing of their medical information by notifying the covered entity.
 Any exceptions to this right should be detailed.